Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 ## Target frameworks

 For information about the target frameworks of the Azure Synapse client library, please refer to the [Target Frameworks](https://github.com/azure/azure-sdk-for-net#target-frameworks) of the Microsoft Azure SDK for .NET.

-## Key concepts

-### AccessControlClient
-With a `AccessControlClient` you can get role assignments from the workspace, create new role assignments, and delete role assignments.

 ## Troubleshooting